mimuc/thesis/README.md

 # LMU Media Informatics Group Thesis Template

-> This template is a general template for scientific theses.

 Currently, it is the unofficial LaTeX template for Master, Bachelor, Diploma, and Student Theses.

 See [docs/](docs/) or <http://mimuc.github.io/thesis-template/> for a documentation of the template.